There are many organic fertilizer products available online.

 Neptune's Harvest Organic Hydrolized Fish & Seaweed Fertilizer 16 0z

 Good price and a really nice combination of fish and seaweed.
-I actually now sell it here.
+Update: I actually now sell it here.
 And I've actually partially moved away from fish products in favor of ocean water products, because the results can be incredible and ocean water is much more sustainable.
-I now sell an ocean water product here.
+I also sell an ocean water product here.

 44 Pounds of Azomite Rock Dust

 This is a decent rock dust fertilizer, one of the best organic fertilizers on Amazon, providing a broad spectrum of minerals for your soil instead of just N-P-K. If you can find it locally in your local farm supply store, you'll get a better deal.
+Update: I now sell something similar here.

 Dr. Earth Organic 5 Tomato Vegetable Herb Fertilizer, 12-Pound